yogthos/yuggoth/README.md

 > - H. P. Lovecraft, &quot;The Whisperer in Darkness&quot;

-Yuggoth is a blog engine which used to power my site at http://yogthos.net I recently moved my blog over to use the excellent [Cryogen](https://github.com/lacarmen/cryogen) static site generator.
+Yuggoth is a blog engine which used to power my site at http://yogthos.net I've since moved my blog over to use the excellent [Cryogen](https://github.com/lacarmen/cryogen) static site generator.

 ## Features